 When Unum EEA is considering whether a particular function is to be outsourced, the Policy provides that an assessment should be undertaken as to whether the function would be appropriate for outsourcing.
 The decision to outsource comprises an assessment of the potential economic benefits against any possible increased risks.
-Benefits may include greater expertise, speed to
+Benefits may include greater expertise, speed to market, technological benefits and cost efficiencies.
+The risks may include those associated with loss of control, decrease in operational expertise and the cost of management oversight.

 The Chief Legal and Compliance Officer is responsible on behalf of the ExCo for reporting material outsourcing arrangements to the Board.
 Reporting will include any exceptions of a material outsourcing service in complying with Unum EEA's Material Outsourcing Policy and Procedures.
-Any material issues, defined in terms of the inherent impact that data has on identifying and managing Unum EEA's Risk and Capital profile, must be notified to the Risk, Capital and Solvency Committee (RCSC) which also receives a quarterly report of the delivery of services.
+Any material issues, defined in terms of the inherent impact that data has on identifying and managing Unum EEA's Risk and Capital profile, must be notified to the (RCSC) which also receives a quarterly report of the delivery of services.